shown in other instead.

 In addition to other UNIGINE features for cooperative development (e.g. Layer, Node Reference), different parts of scenes of virtually any complexity can be developed simultaneously by multiple artists.

-- Copy a part of terrain data for a certain area to a buffer
+- Set the desired area, and the Engine copies a part of terrain data for this area to a buffer.

-- Paste the buffer back to the terrain replacing old data.
+- Upon completion the Engine pastes the buffer back to the terrain replacing old data.

 Detail settings available in ObjectLandscapeTerrain parameters allow defining the detail visual appearance, adding up to 1024 details to a mask and defining the material of each detail.